Inflectra/rapise-documentation/docs/Libraries/HTMLObject.md

 <a name="DoAddSelection"></a>
 #### DoAddSelection

-Adds selection of specified option in multi-select element.
+Adds selection of the specified option in the multi-select element.

 ```javascript
 SeS('SomeHTMLObject').DoAddSelection(optionText)